Seventh Doctor: Television

 The Seventh Doctor and Ace appeared twice on television between the time Doctor Who was cancelled and the 1996 television movie.
-The first was in 1990, in a special episode of the BBC2 educational programme Search Out Science.
+The first was in 1990, in a special crossover episode of the BBC2 educational programme Search Out Science called “Search Out Space”.
 In this episode, the Doctor acted as a quiz show host, asking questions about astronomy; Ace, K-9 and "Cedric, from the planet Glurk" were the contestants.
 The Seventh Doctor then appeared in the 1993 charity special Dimensions in Time.
-A picture of the Seventh Doctor appears briefly in the Tenth Doctor story "Human Nature" (2007), in John Smith's A Journal of Impossible Things, and visions of him appear briefly in "The Next Doctor" (2008), "The Eleventh Hour" (2010), "Nightmare in Silver" and "The Name of the Doctor" (both 2013).
+A picture of the Seventh Doctor appears briefly in the Tenth Doctor story "Human Nature" (2007), in John Smith's A Journal of Impossible Things, and visions of him appear briefly in "The Next Doctor" (2008), "The Eleventh Hour" (2010), "Nightmare in Silver" and "The Name of the Doctor" (both 2013), "The Magician's Apprentice" (2015), "Twice Upon a Time" (2017), "The Timeless Children" (2020), "Rogue" (2024), "Wish World" (2025) and "The Reality War" (2025).
 He also appeared in the 50th anniversary special "The Day of the Doctor" (2013) helping his past and future incarnations save Gallifrey from the Time War, and an image of an aged Seventh Doctor appeared in a transitional quasi-afterlife to the Thirteenth Doctor as well as being mimicked in an AI hologram programmed by the Doctor herself in "The Power of the Doctor" (2022).